-The first step in forming your North Carolina LLC is to create a name for your new venture.
 There are legal requirements for business names that you must follow in North Carolina.
-For example, the name MUST NOT contain language that:
+For example, the name can’t contain language that:

-You also can’t use the following words unless you prove that you’re legally qualified to perform the implied service:
+The following words can only be used if you can prove that you’re legally qualified to perform the implied professional services:

 If you intend to operate as a wholesale business, you can use “wholesale” in your LLC’s name.
-You’ll have to submit a letter with your Articles of Organization to explain how you’ll comply with North Carolina wholesale business laws.
-Depending on the type of wholesale business, you may need to apply for a local or state license.
+You’ll have to submit a letter with your North Carolina LLC Articles of Organization to explain how you’ll comply with North Carolina wholesale business laws.
+Depending on the type of wholesale business, you may need to apply for a local or state business license.

 “Bank,” “banker,” “banking,” “cooperative,” “co-op,” “mutual,” and “trust” are off-limits, too.
 State law forbids banking institutions from forming LLCs.
 If there are prohibited words you would like to use in your name, you can receive permission to do so by applying to the proper legal authority.
 If the state approves your request, then you can reserve the name to use at a later date.

-In addition to the above restrictions, North Carolina law states that the name MUST contain one of the following phrases or abbreviations:
+North Carolina law states that the name MUST end with one of the following phrases or abbreviations:

-The name must be different from any other business on the state’s business registry.
-For example, a successful and well-established Outer Banks seafood business is called “Sal’s Shrimp Shack.”
+For example, say a successful, well-established Outer Banks seafood business is called “Sal’s Shrimp Shack.”
 You can’t name your new shop “Sal’s Shrimp Shak” or “Sal’s Shrimp Shack & More.”
-The original company could sue you for infringing on their established name and business.

 A trademark can be a word, phrase, symbol, design, or any combination of such.
 It’s used to identify your goods as yours and to distinguish your products from others.
 A service mark is similar but is used for advertising services instead of goods.
 It also sets your services apart from competitors.